ribeirober1208/SAP011-card-validation/README.md

    Vamos nos conectar:

-  <a href= "https://www.linkedin.com/in/alessandra-ribeiro-a99080a4/ " > Alessandra Ribeiro </a>
+  Linkedin: <a href= "https://www.linkedin.com/in/alessandra-ribeiro-a99080a4/ " > Alessandra Ribeiro </a>